Abdo-Fahmi/CHIP8-Emulator/README.md

 ## Chip8 emulator

-Pure jaav implementation of chip8, using AWT for VFX emulation JUnit for testng instructions and emulator components.
+Pure Java implementation of chip8, using AWT for VFX emulation JUnit for testng instructions and emulator components.

 The emulator passes the test ROMS provided